Metecan Birsen: Professional career

+Fenerbahçe (2011–2015)

 Birsen grew up with the Fenerbahçe Ülker juniors team and he made his debut with Fenerbahçe during the 2011–12 season.
 On 26 August 2014, he was loaned for a season to Olin Edirne, later renamed as Eskişehir Basket.
 Then Olin Edirne relocated to Eskişehir as Eskişehir Basket.
 Over 23 Turkish League games played in the 2014–15 season, he averaged 3.1 points and 1.9 rebounds per game.